sts10/phraze/readme.markdown

 Run `cargo test` to run the handful of tests that Phraze has.

 Phraze uses [Criterion](https://github.com/bheisler/criterion.rs) for benchmarking.
 You can run the benchmarks for yourself with `cargo bench`.

+## For developers: How to create a release

+This project uses [cargo-dist](https://opensource.axo.dev/cargo-dist/) to create releases.

+Some of [my personal docs are here](https://sts10.github.io/docs/cargo-dist-tips.html); but basically, `cargo install cargo-dist`.
+When you're ready to cut a new release, test the current state of the project with `cargo dist build` and `cargo dist plan`.
+If that went well, create a new git tag that matches the current project version in `Cargo.toml` with `git tag vX.X.X`.
+Finally, run `git push --tags` to kick off the release process.
+GitHub will handle it from here -- check your project's GitHub Releases page in about 5 to 10 minutes.

 ## Why another random passphrase generator?